Aerial view of Grace Bay in the Turks and Caicos The unrivaled Grace Bay in the Turks and Caicos.

 Pine Cay is located about 15 minutes away by boat from Providenciales, so after landing at the Providenciales International Airport, it’s necessary to drive to the Leeward area, where the passenger ferry to Pine Cay is met.

-The Meridian Club offers different packages that include meals, drinks, and both.
+The resort offers different packages that include meals, drinks, and both.
 Accommodations may be at the hotel itself, or one of the many vacation homes on the cay.

 Best Resort Qualities

-The Meridian Club is great for a laid-back yet upscale vacation, is secluded, and is beachfront on one of the best beaches in the Turks and Caicos.
+The Pine Cay Resort is great for a laid-back yet upscale vacation, is secluded, and is beachfront on one of the best beaches in the Turks and Caicos.
 Pine Cay is a private island, and tranquil paradise.

 /Night